johnny13/hui/README.md

 ## Why HUI?
 HUI aims to make your design process two things, Simple & Stylish.
-It does this by breaking things into a modular architecture.
+It does this by breaking things into a smaller pieces.

-With A Modular Structure, you can easily separate design and basic elements.
+A Neat Modular Structure. separate script, design and basic UI/UX elements.

-#### Area 1| Internal Workings
+#### Area 1| CSS Internals

 Items like Browser Resets.
 HTML5 Shiv's, and Internet Explorer 8 Compatibility.

-#### Area 2| Theme and Widgets
+#### Area 2| CSS Theme and Widgets

 Items like Typography, Colors, Modal Windows, and the likes.

+#### Area 3| Javascript Library

+All the required code to make everything sing.

 ## Install HUI